speedb-io/speedb/README.md

 more assertions and debug prints.
 Otherwise, for production or performance testing, we recommend building a release version which is more optimized.

+## Questions

+- For live discussion with the community you can use our official [Discord channel](https://discord.gg/52yzKZ5G9D).
+- For technical questions and discussions you can use our official [Discourse forum](https://speedb.discourse.group/).

 ## Join us

 Speedb is committed to a welcoming and inclusive environment where everyone can